cdoublev/css/doc/parse/parser.md

   - `context: <production>`
   - `@context { <production> }`

-The *syntactic context* is any visible object surrounding a value, whereas the *semantic context* is an invisible wrapper that can change the syntax and interpretation of a value.
-A CSS rule, declaration, or function, represent both context types.
+The *syntactic context* is any visible object (rule, declaration, function) surrounding a value, whereas the *semantic context* is an invisible wrapper.
+Both can change the syntax and interpretation of a value.

 ### Ambiguity

 An **ambiguity** exists when there are multiple derivations for the same input.

 A canonical example to illustrate a parsing ambiguity is the grammar of math operations, which involves associativity and precedence rules.
-The priorities associated with these rules are important because the (semantic) result could be different.
+The priorities associated with these rules are important because the (semantic) result could be different without them.

 As in math operations, left associativity is usually expected for parsing programming languages: the parser must read the input from left to right: `1 - 2 + 3` must be interpreted to `2` instead of `4`.
 But to interpret `1 + 2 * 3` to `7` instead of `9`, precedence rules must be hard-coded with a more complex value definition than `<calc-value> [['+' | '-' | '*' | '/'] <calc-value>]*`.